 Headline from the Cyprus Mail dated November 16th 1967

-UNFICYP had maintained a strong presence in the village of Ayios Theodoros and at other locations in the surrounding area since 1964
+Following these events, UNFICYP maintained a strong presence in the village of Ayios Theodoros and at other locations in the surrounding area.

 At the end of November, roofing and other building materials were supplied by the Government free of charge and the repairs to the two villages began immediately.
 The two communities of Ayios Theodoros began mingling as freely as before, meeting in their coffee-houses and even exchanging gifts.